 Others like the University of New England and the University of Michigan use virtual reality to put students in simulations where they have to train their communication and empathy skills.

 Managing your drugs can get a boost from new technologies like chatbots, companion robots, and digital pills.

-I interface they are already an integral part of the health system.
+I chatbot they are already an integral part of the health system.
 During the COVID-19 pandemic, several dedicated chatbots were launched for remote risk assessment and are still in use; but these chatbots can further alleviate the burden of nurses by integrating some of their duties.
-For example, Florence (https://florence.chat/) is an electronic “personal nurse” in blue.
+For example, Florence (https://florence.chat/) is an electronic "personal nurse" in blue color.
 "She" can remind patients to take their pills, which could be a useful feature for older patients.

 Rather than a virtual chatbot, Catalia Health (http://www.cataliahealth.com/) developed a physical robot for drug management.
 The sympathetic Mabu robot it not only reminds patients to swallow their medications, it also provides insights to healthcare professionals.